-We now use numerical results to verify the duality relationship between the LMM rate allocation problem (\mathcal{P}R) and the LMM node lifetime problem (\mathcal{P}L) (see Section 4.2).
-Again, we use the 10-AFN network configurations in Fig. 2.
-The coordinates for each AFN under the 10-AFN network are listed in Table 3.
-We assume that the initial energy at each AFN is 50 kJ and that the network lifetime requirement under the LMM rate allocation problem is T = 100 days.
-Under \mathcal{P}L , we assume the local bit rate for all AFNs are R = 0.2 kb/s.
+Figs. 3(a) and (b), respectively.
+The coordinates for each AFN under the 10-AFN network and 20-AFN network are listed in Tables III and IV, respectively.
+For both networks, we assume that the initial energy at each AFN is 50 KJ and that the network lifetime requirement under the LMM rate allocation problem is T = 100 days.
+Under \mathcal{P}L , we assume the local bit rate for all AFNs is R = 0.2 Kb/s.

 To verify the duality relationship (Theorem 1), we perform the following calculations.
 First, we solve the LMM rate allocation problem (\mathcal{P}R) and the LMM node lifetime problem (\mathcal{P}L) independently with the above initial conditions using the SLP-PA algorithm.
-Consequently, we obtain the LMM-optimal rate allocation (g_i for each AFN i) under \mathcal{P}R and the LMM-optimal node lifetime (t_i for each AFN i) under \mathcal{P}L .
+Consequently, we obtain the LMM-optimal rate allocation (g_i for each AFN i) under \mathcal{P}R and the LMMoptimal node lifetime (t_i for each AFN i) under \mathcal{P}L .
 Then we compute $T \cdot g_i$ and $R \cdot t_i$ separately for each AFN i and examine if they are equal to each other.